‘Dragon Ball Xenoverse 2’ News: DLC Pack 2 Adds Items From ‘Dragon Ball Z’ Films

 Aside from the DLC Pack 2, Bandai Namco will also release another free update for Dragon Ball Xenoverse 2.
 This one will bring in additional costumes, accessories and attacks.

-It will also bump up the level cap for the time patroller to level 90, add new world tournament rules, a new option to change the background music in Battles and a couple of new Expert Missions.
+It will also bump up the level cap for the time patroller to level 90, add new world tournament rules, a new option to change the background music in Battles, and a couple of new Expert Missions.

 A release date for the Dragon Ball Xenoverse 2 DLC Pack 2 has not been announced yet although it should not be long before players can get their hands on the brand new expansion.